RVCC-IDMX/poetry-interpretation-oliviad118/.github/ISSUE_TEMPLATE/initialize-specs.md

 ---
 name: Initialize Specifications
 about: Creates all specification issues for your project
-title: 'Initialize Specs'
+title: "Initialize Specs"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 ## ⚡ This Issue Creates Your Project Specifications